What is Last Mile Carrier Tracking?

 Last Mile Tracking, from the Customer Experience

-Never before have consumers been so empowered with ready information and research to aid them in their buying decisions, find the lowest prices, and most convenient shipping possibilities.
+Never before have consumers been so empowered with ready information and research to aid them in their buying decisions and find the lowest prices and most convenient shipping possibilities.
 Companies need to provide a stellar delivery experience that will resonate with customers and keep their business coming back.

 Lyft, DoorDash, and Uber changed the entire game, and consumer expectations will never be the same.
 They now expect clear communication and real-time information funneled to them about their orders.
 They usually desire particular pieces of information like trackable updates, delivered via a truck icon on a map, showing them exactly where the driver is with a live-updated ETA.
 They want to communicate with their fulfillment service providers and have the opportunity to rate their experience.
-And these assumptions aren't exclusive to eCommerce and brick-and-mortar retail buyers—anyone who brings business to B2B, or orders food, and collects them from a logistics supplier, is going to have expectations that are similar.
+And these assumptions aren't exclusive to eCommerce and brick-and-mortar retail buyers—anyone who brings business to B2B or orders food and collects it from a logistics supplier is going to have expectations that are similar.

 Tracking along the last mile for customers provides the ultimate visibility of their delivery and a sense of control they've come to expect.
 Just about any operation that ventures out to customer homes can reap the rewards of giving recipients last-mile tracking.

-As big tech keeps innovating how they connect with customers, manage logistics, and improve the dispatch and delivery process, other types of businesses, across segments will need to follow suit.
+As big tech keeps innovating how they connect with customers, manage logistics, and improve the dispatch and delivery process, other types of businesses across various segments will need to follow suit.